DoryGuy/PythonUtilites/json/decorators/README.md

 classes themselves handle their own serialization logic, while the custom JSON encoder and decoder handle the actual serialization and deserialization process.

-It requires that the classes you want to serialize implement a `to_json` method that returns a dictionary representation of the object, and a `from_json` class method that can create an instance of the class from a dictionary.
+It requires that the classes you want to serialize implement a `to_json` member method that returns a dictionary representation of the object, and a `from_json` class method that can create an instance of the class from a dictionary.

 It also requires that the classes are annotated with @json_class_registry.register to register them with the JSON